wso2/performance-is/README.md

 -n: The is server zip
 -u: The database username.
 Default: wso2carbon.
 -p: The database password.
 Default: wso2carbon.
--s: Use existing snapshot for the database.
+-s: The database snapshot ID.
+Default: -.
 -e: The database instance type.
 Default: db.m6i.2xlarge.
 -i: The instance type used for IS nodes.
 Default: c6i.xlarge.
 -b: The instance type used for the bastion node.
 Default: c6i.xlarge.